Katare Spinning Mills Limited

 Going Concern as described in Note No. 2 of Financial Statements

 The company has incurred cash loss during the year under review.
-The spinning division is not operation form last three years or so.
+The spinning division is not operation form last four years or so.
 There is no concrete proposal in evidence for resuming the operations.

 |